ManikantaSanjay/Data_Analysis_Using_Python_Libraries_Series/README.md

 #### We've drawn many inferences from the survey and we discuss them in this part of the project.

 ### vii> Steps to Use :
-Navigate to the Below Link:
+Navigate to the Below Link: :point_down:
 #### https://github.com/ManikantaSanjay/Data_Analysis_Using_Python_Libraries_Series/blob/main/Data_Analysis_on_Restaurants_Listed_In_Zomato.ipynb

-Click on  Open in Collab  at the top and fork it.
+Click on  <b>Open in Collab</b>  at the top and fork it.

 ## Add a star 🌟 to the repo if u like it.:smiley: Thank You :v: